-- 1. Structure a competition space or procedures in the competition area so that other teams' Competitors may not gain useful information or a competitive advantage.
-In competition areas where competition spaces are in separate rooms, a team's Competitors may not enter another team's room, except for competitor safety or protection. - 2.
-Have only a single connection to each image.
-A console login, RDP, SSH, etc. all count as a connection to the image.
-The connection to the image must be limited to the competitors in the same physical location as the running image. - 3.
-Strictly limit distribution of CyberPatriot competition and practice images and software to their teams.
+2. For CyberPatriot XIV, teams are not required to have only a single connection to each image.
+Console logins, RDP, SSH, etc., may be used to connect to the image.
+However, teams having multiple instances of the same image open at the same time is not permitted.

+3. Strictly limit distribution of CyberPatriot competition and practice images and software to their teams.
 Coaches shall ensure that the images and Cisco Networking Challenge materials (e.g., Packet Tracer submissions, copies of quizzes) are deleted after each round per the competition email.
+For CyberPatriot XIV, Coaches may supervise the deletions of images and competition materials with the Competitor's Post-Competition Statement in Appendix XI.
+The statements will be collected by the team's Coach.
+If the CyberPatriot Program Office requests the statements, the Coach shall forward them to the CyberPatriot Program Office.

-All images distributed by the CyberPatriot Program Office are the property of the Air Force Association, not CyberPatriot participants. - 4.
-Not share information about the competition images or challenges with anyone outside of their team. - 5.
+Note: All images distributed by the CyberPatriot Program Office are the property of the Air Force Association, not CyberPatriot participants.

+- 4. Not share information about the competition images or challenges with anyone outside of their team. - 5.
 This includes not sharing information with participants of other teams from the same school or organization. - 6.
 Not transfer or cause to be transferred copies of images to persons who are not currently registered CyberPatriot participants.
 Transfer of the images to non-CyberPatriot participants is a violation of the End User License Agreement. - 7.
 Work only on the images assigned to their team. - 8.
 Ensure that images and passwords are not transferred outside of their team. - 9.
-Not assist or provide an unfair advantage to teams that have not yet competed or are competing in a given round.

-- 10. Not post, teach, email, store, or share answered or unanswered quizzes, questions, challenges, exercises, vulnerabilities, information from within images or competition websites (e.g., www.netacad.com), from the competition.
-This includes scenarios, web pages, readme.txt files, and other documents associated with images and challenges. - 11.
+Not assist or provide an unfair advantage to teams that have not yet competed or are competing in a given round. - 10.
+Not post, teach, email, store, or share answered or unanswered quizzes, questions, challenges, exercises, vulnerabilities, information from within images or competition websites (e.g., www.netacad.com), from the competition.
+This includes scenarios, web pages, readme.txt files, and other documents associated with images and challenges.
+Screenshots of the images or the Scoring Report are strictly prohibited. - 11.
+When the round is complete, users shall delete the competition images, software (e.g., Packet Tracer) and ensure their competitors delete the competition images according to the guidance in competition emails. - 12.
 Examples.
 Examples of image or information sharing violations are: - a.
 Passing vulnerabilities, information, or answers from a team that has competed or is competing to a team that has not yet competed in a given round. - b.
-Posting or re-posting information on or from images, competition software, or answers on social media, blog, or other website or through text or email even after a round of competition. - c.
+Posting or re-posting information on or from images, competition software, or answers on social media, blog, or other website or through text or email -- even after a round of competition. - c.
 Using an image or software from the present or a prior competition round for training. - d.
-Requesting answers or other competition assistance on a blog or social media. - e.
+Requesting answers or other competition assistance on a blog or social media.

+- e.
 Teaching or briefing an image or task's vulnerabilities or answers to anyone who has not competed. - f.
-Teaching or briefing an image or task's vulnerabilities to other teams that have competed even if they have the same Coach or Mentor. - g.
+Teaching or briefing an image or task's vulnerabilities to other teams that have competed even if they have the same coach or mentor. - g.
 A team from one tier or division viewing or training on another's images or tasks. - h.
 Assisting another team with their image or task. - i.
 Posting a competition document or quiz with or without answers. - j.
 Sharing screen captures of images or image contents. - k.
-Discussing or sharing answers with other teams at the same school or organization. - I. Conducting a "Hot Wash" for multiple teams during or after the competition round.
+Discussing or sharing answers with other teams at the same school or organization. - I. Conducting a "Hot Wash" for multiple teams during or after the competition round. - m.
+Sharing audio, video, or photographic information from another team's competition periods.

-12. Control of the Competition Area
+13. Control of the Competition Area